Two numbers tell the story of cycling in New York City right now.

 What Causes the Crashes

-The pattern that emerges across both data sources is consistent.
+The pattern is consistent.
 The motorist is the primary cause of severe cyclist harm.
 The bike-share company’s liability exposure is comparatively narrow.

 The Lyft Bikes LLC Liability Question